MarimoElectronics/Yonaguni-demos/How-toYonaguni_wlan11a_demo.md

 Set the PC's IP address to 192.168.1.229.
 (If necessary, turn off the firewall on your PC.)

 Power on the RF-SoM and set the IP address of the RF-SoM from USB UART Terminal.
-(If necessary, turn off DHCP on the RF-SoM.)
+(If necessary, turn off dhcpcd on the RF-SoM.)
 ```Shell
 root@analog:~ $ ifconfig eth0 192.168.1.228
 ```